-The Group financial statements consolidate the financial statements of Kelda Eurobond Co Limited and its subsidiaries (see note 27).
+The Group financial statements consolidate the financial statements of Kelda Finance (No. 1) Limited and its subsidiaries.
 The results of undertakings acquired or sold are consolidated for the periods from the date of acquisition or up to the date of disposal.
-Acquisitions of subsidiaries are accounted for under the purchase method of accounting.
-Associates and joint ventures are accounted for under the equity method of accounting.
+Acquisitions of subsidiaries are accounted for under predecessor accounting principles.
 Intra-group balances, and any unrealised gains and losses or income and expenses arising from intra-group transactions, are eliminated in preparing the consolidated financial statements.